Tax Invoice Requirements NZYour 2026 IRD Checklist

 Frequently Asked Questions

-When do I need to issue a tax invoice?
+When do I need to provide taxable supply information?

-Can I issue a tax invoice if I'm not GST registered?
+Can I issue an invoice if I'm not GST registered?

-How long do I need to keep tax invoices?
+How long do I need to keep invoice and GST records?

-The IRD requires you to keep tax records, including invoices, for at least 7 years.
-This applies to both invoices you issue and invoices you receive.
+The IRD requires you to keep tax records, including invoices and supporting GST information, for at least 7 years.
+This applies to both invoices you issue and records you receive from suppliers.

 What's my GST number?